ChanYvonne/FreshTomatoes/README.md

 # FreshTomatoes

+Installations/programs needed (you probably already have this): sqlite3 bootstrap jquery

 A site that is essentially the google of movies!
 Users can:
   -search for any movie they like or have heard of to obtain information about it -search for specifc actors they follow and research what movies that actor is in